Top of page logo

 All the same, if you do see a tiger shark it’s an awe-inspiring experience.
 Growing up to 10-14 feet, these extremely powerful and muscular sharks are top predators.
 When you see one, you’ll understand why the much smaller, wispier thresher sharks decided to turn-tail (pun intended) and go somewhere else!

-#3 Gato Island: Underwater Tunnel, Pygmy Seahorses, Sea Snakes & Reef Sharks
+#3 Gato Island: Critters, Sea Snakes & Reef Sharks

 Colourful soft coral gardens around Gato Island

-Located 16km from Malapascua, Gato Island is a small yet dramatic looking island that erupts from the sea, it’s jagged cliffs covered in neon green jungle.
-Uninhabited, it is part of a marine sanctuary and surrounded by spectacular soft coral gardens.
-There is an underwater tunnel that you can pass through; home to all manner of tiny macro critters.
+Located 16km to the northeast of Malapascua, Gato Island is a small yet dramatic looking island erupting from the sea.
+Uninhabited, it is part of a marine sanctuary and underwater is surrounded by spectacular soft coral gardens.

-Lucky divers who are first to enter the water might also see whitetip reef sharks and bamboo sharks around the entrance of the tunnel; however these sharks usually zip away as soon as divers start showing up.
+Lucky divers who are first to enter the water might also see whitetip reef sharks and bamboo sharks around the entrance of the tunnel; however these sharks usually zip away as soon as divers start showing up; so it’s not a guarantee.

-There are also some incredibly healthy soft coral gardens around Gato Island; hiding amidst some of the sea fans are pygmy seahorses which your guide can point out to you!
+On either side of the tunnel are also some incredibly healthy soft coral gardens; hiding amidst some of the pink sea fans are pygmy seahorses!

 #4 Lighthouse: Mating Mandarin Fish